SEO

 For brands looking to drive relevant traffic to their site, image SEO has once again become a viable option because it helps the on-page optimization for your keyword targets as well as creating a new traffic opportunity.
 If it’s been a while since you brushed up on your SEO ranking factors, you may be asking yourself:

-Do alt tags still matter?
+Do alt tags still matter for SEO?

 Spoiler alert — they certainly do.
 Below, we take a look at why, and how you should take advantage of them.